 Superstition: Friday the 13th!

-Interview with Professor Bernard Capp, Department of History
+Emeritus Professor Bernard Capp, Department of History

 Francis, Leslie J. and Williams, Emyr (2007) Drawing back the veil: the socio-psychological correlates of paranormal belief among 13- to 15-year-old adolescents.
 Christian Parapsychologist, Vol.17 . pp. 170-185.
 ISSN 0308-6194.

 Williams, Emyr and Francis, Leslie J. and Lewis, Christopher Alan (2009) Introducing the modified paranormal belief scale: distinguishing between classic paranormal beliefs, religious paranormal beliefs and conventional religiosity among undergraduates in Northern Ireland and Wales.
 Archiv für Religionspsychologie, Vol.31 (No.3). pp. 345-356.
 ISSN 0084-6724.

 Handley, Sasha (2005) 'Visions of an unseen world': the production and consumption of English ghost stories, c.1660-1800.
 PhD thesis, University of Warwick.